True Christians Can Perform Miracles

 Observations from this miracle:

-In this version of this story, there was a slightly different response from Jesus in the part about "his disciples asked him privately, “Why couldn’t we drive it out?”
+In this version of the story, there was a slightly different response from Jesus in the part about "his disciples asked him privately, “Why couldn’t we drive it out?”
 He replied, “This kind can come out only by prayer."

-Because you have so little faith (from Matthew)
+• Because you have so little faith (from Matthew)

-“This kind can come out only by prayer." (or prayer and fasting in some manuscripts)" (from Mark)
+• “This kind can come out only by prayer." (or prayer and fasting in some manuscripts)" (from Mark)

 Persistence is another key: